Highlights

 Where to Watch The Sword and the Flute (1959)

-Need to watch 'The Sword and the Flute' on your TV or mobile device at home?
-Searching for a streaming service to buy, rent, download, or watch the James Ivory-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.
+Thinking about watching 'The Sword and the Flute' right from your couch?
+Discovering a streaming service to buy, rent, download, or view the James Ivory-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Sword and the Flute' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Sword and the Flute' right now, here are some finer points about the Merchant Ivory Productions documentary flick.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Sword and the Flute' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'The Sword and the Flute' right now, here are some specifics about the Merchant Ivory Productions documentary flick.

 'The Sword and the Flute' Release Dates